 About a decade ago a friend emailed me this story about a jar and coffee.
 At first I reacted to it, but then I realized that it had a very positive affect on me, and I kept it until today.
 I do not know who is the author, but I think the content has something to say to many of us.

-Last Tuesday in Recovery Class we were discussing the relevance of this story to recovery process and we discovered that we all own this jar, we all need to ask – what are our golf balls in our recovery.
-Is our recovery one of them?
+There is a great relevance of this story to our Recovery from Eating Distress/Eating Disorder(ED).
+We all own this jar, we all need to ask ourselves what are our golf balls in our Recovery.
+Is our Recovery one of them?

 Is time for yourself , your golf ball?